 Umberto Vattani , the university’s president, In his introduction to this body of work wrote that “this encounter between Di Giulio and this photographer of exceptional sensitivity was indeed important in view of the resulting rarefaction, of the relinquishing of any trace of colour and of every delicate nuance.
 That which in a photograph is a reality more real than life, in the pictorial language of Antonia Di Giulio becomes unadorned expression verging on the severe”.

-New York Times art critic Phyllis Braff writes of Di Giulio that she “creates engaging dialogues in her combination of abstract painting with a photographic portrait of herself in black and white of the same size, chosen from a series of photographs taken in different decades by the renowned New York photographer Ralph Gibson.
+Phyllis Braff, writes of Di Giulio that she “creates engaging dialogues in her combination of abstract painting with a photographic portrait of herself in black and white of the same size, chosen from a series of photographs taken in different decades by the renowned New York photographer Ralph Gibson.
 These new combinations sparkle with the visual energy of this merger.
 Antonia Di Giulio is directing her own portraits with the 1988 photographs by Gibson″.

 The exhibition’s curator, Achille Bonito Oliva, commented the relation between the paintings and the photographic portraits thus: “the work is permeated by a disorderly drive which disjoints the composition, propelling it towards an overthrow of the constituted order… This expression speaks of the impossibility of technical control or declares the possibility of a stunned control with a discipline that excludes all complacency.
 An animist significance is harboured in this dialogue between abstraction and figuration, a linearity which outlines subtle geometries: the geometry and the inwardness of nature, the dematerialised structure of the world.”